What Is a Vendor Statement? The Complete AP Guide

 A note on terminology: If you arrived here searching for "vendor statement" and expected information about property transactions, you may be thinking of the Section 32 vendor's statement used in Australian property law.
 That is a completely different document, a legal disclosure required during property sales in certain Australian states.
 This guide covers vendor statements exclusively in the accounts payable and accounting context.

-What Data Does a Vendor Statement Contain?
+What Does a Vendor Statement Contain?

 Vendor statements vary in format from one supplier to the next, but most contain a standard set of data fields.
-Knowing what each field represents helps AP staff and accountants read these documents quickly and spot errors before they compound.
+If you want a breakdown of open item and balance forward statement formats, those are the two main layouts AP teams usually encounter.
 Here is a field-by-field breakdown of what a typical vendor statement shows.
+If you need to convert a vendor statement into Excel before reviewing balances, this same field list becomes the backbone of a usable spreadsheet.

 Statement date and statement period.
 The statement date is the date the supplier generated the document.
 The statement period defines the date range the statement covers, for example 1 March to 31 March.
 Together, these two fields establish the time window for every transaction listed below them.